emscripten-core/emscripten/site/source/docs/index.rst

 - :ref:`api-reference-index` is a reference for the Emscripten toolchain.
 - :ref:`tools-reference` is a reference for the Emscripten integration APIs.
+- :ref:`CyberDWARF` shows how to use the CyberDWARF debugging system

 The full hierarchy of articles, opened to the second level, is shown below.